Your Position: Home - Machinery Processing Services - Why is Valve Passing Test Better?

 (Mechanical)

-Many system hydro tests are done at 150% rated and will lift (open) the seats on most of our valves (some are over designed).
-Likewise, other valves from other valve manufacturers if they are building to the same standards will also have their seats lift or open.
+Many system hydro tests are conducted at 150% rated pressure, which can lead to the seats of most of our valves lifting (some are over-designed).
+Similarly, other valves from different manufacturers built to the same standards may also experience seat lift or opening.

 (Mechanical)